telefonicaid/iotagent-ul/docs/usermanual.md

 MQTT is a machine-to-machine (M2M)/IoT connectivity protocol, focused on a lightweight interaction between peers.
 MQTT is based on publish-subscribe mechanisms over a hierarchical set of topics defined by the user.

 This section specifies the topics and messages allowed when using MQTT as the transport protocol for Ultralight 2.0.
-All the topics used with the MQTT protocol contain the same prefix:
+All the topics subscribed by the agent (to send measures, to configuration command retrieval or to get result of a command) are prefixed with the agent procotol:

 ```text
 /ul/<apiKey>/<deviceId>
 ```
 where `<apiKey>` is the API Key assigned to the service and `<deviceId>` is the ID of the device.

+All topis published by the agent (to send a comamnd or to send configuration information) to a device are not prefixed by the protocol, in this case '/ul', just include apikey and deviceid (e.g: `/ul/FF957A98/cmd` and `/ul/FF957A98/configuration/values` ).

 This transport protocol binding is still under development.